Frequently Asked Questions (FAQs)

 Why study BSc (Hons) Biotechnology at the University of Nottingham Malaysia?

-Our BSc (Hons) Biotechnology course is a distinguished 3-year program accredited by the Malaysian Qualifications Agency.
+Our BSc (Hons) Biotechnology course is a distinguished 3-year programme accredited by the Malaysian Qualifications Agency.
 The programme integrates hands-on laboratory experience with theoretical knowledge, covering specialisations such as Industrial, Medical/Pharmaceutical, and Agricultural Biotechnology.
 Students benefit from real-world applications through industry partnerships and research projects, ensuring that they are well-prepared for diverse roles in the biotechnology sector.
 The programme benefits from the expertise of award-winning and internationally recognised professors from the School of Biosciences, including those listed among the top 2% most cited scientists by Stanford University.